ffphoenix/tickets-manager/README.md

 - `DATABASE_URL` — Doctrine DBAL connection string (PostgreSQL by default).
 Example:
   - `postgresql://appUser:test123qwerty@database:5432/app?serverVersion=16&charset=utf8`
 - `CORS_ALLOW_ORIGIN` — Regex for allowed origins (for NelmioCorsBundle), default allows localhost.
+- `JWT_SECRET` — Secret used to sign JWTs (required for auth; use a strong random string in non-dev).
+- `JWT_TTL` — Optional token TTL in seconds (default: 3600 if not set).
+- `GOOGLE_CLIENT_ID` — Google OAuth client ID used to verify frontend ID tokens.

 Frontend variables (used by Vite) are in `frontend/.env`:
 - `VITE_API_BASE_URL` — Base URL of the backend API that the frontend will call (e.g., `http://127.0.0.1:8000`).